Expert Handbook 2020

 - Pick up double-pay calls - when a customer calls and their call goes unanswered by their expert, we may route the call to you.
 If the call is routed to you then you may have the option of accepting it when your are on Do not Disturb for a higher payout.
 So, accepting this call will lead to you getting more $$$ for less time.

 - Take advantage of our bonuses! - we have ongoing bonuses for experts that excel on the platform.
-We often run bonuses for experts that take a certain amount of calls in their first week and we have milestone bonuses for reaching 500 or 1,000 calls!
 You can see the current list of bonuses here [EXPERT BONUS LIST]

 - A super practical tip is, make time to take quick and back to back calls.
 The longer you are available, the more calls you can get.

 - It’s important to keep the customer on point: drive the call.
 Don’t let them ramble and don’t be afraid to cut in.
 Stop them in their tracks and lead them with the right questions.
 Ask them to dummy it down and get very precise so you can address the core issue.
 Some people will tell you your life story... but make sure you solve the problem first.

 - Do everything you can to help the customer.